MiltonGreat/Fraud-Detection/README.md

 ## Overview

 This project focuses on detecting fraudulent credit card transactions using machine learning algorithms.
-The goal is to build a model that can accurately classify transactions as fraudulent or non-fraudulent based on the available dataset.
+The primary goal is to develop a model that accurately distinguishes between fraudulent and non-fraudulent transactions in a highly imbalanced dataset.

 ### Problem Statement

-Detecting fraudulent credit card transactions in real-time is essential for financial institutions to prevent significant losses.
+Fraudulent credit card transactions pose a significant challenge to financial institutions, leading to substantial financial losses.
+Detecting these transactions in real time is crucial for preventing fraud and ensuring customer trust.

 ### Dataset

-The dataset used in this project is from Kaggle and contains transactions made by credit card holders in Europe in September 2013.
-The dataset includes 284,807 transactions, with only 492 (0.172%) being fraudulent.
-The features consist of transformed data from the original features using Principal Component Analysis (PCA) due to privacy concerns.
-The two non-PCA transformed features are:
+The dataset used for this project is sourced from Kaggle and contains credit card transaction data from Europe in September 2013.
+The dataset consists of 284,807 transactions, of which only 492 (0.172%) are labeled as fraudulent.

+Key features include:
 - Time: Time elapsed between the transaction and the first transaction in the dataset.
 - Amount: The amount of the transaction.
+- V1–V28: PCA-transformed features for privacy protection.

 The target variable is Class, where: